EnigmaCurry/cycle-deepstream/README.md

       - [x] logout
   - Records:
     - [x] record.subscribe
-       - Note: Only one subscription is supported per record, and no paths or callbacks are supported.
-Because the record subscription is broadcast to all driver listeners, only one subscription is ever needed.
-Subsequent record.subscribe requests for the same id are ignored unless you call record.discard first.
        - once subscribed, will emit events:
          - [x] record.change
          - [x] record.discard